Danny Maciocia

-Danny Maciocia (born May 26, 1967) is the head coach and general manager of the Montreal Alouettes of the Canadian Football League (CFL).
+Danny Maciocia (born May 26, 1967) is a Canadian professional football coach who is the current general manager of the Montreal Alouettes of the Canadian Football League (CFL).
 He was previously head coach of the Université de Montréal Carabins football team.
-He is also the former general manager and director of football operations of the Canadian Football League's Edmonton Eskimos and former offensive coordinator with the André-Grasset Phénix, a CEGEP team in Montreal.
+He is also the former general manager and director of football operations of the CFL's Edmonton Eskimos and former offensive coordinator with the André-Grasset Phénix, a CEGEP team in Montreal.

 Early life

 Maciocia grew up in the Saint-Leonard neighbourhood of suburban Montreal.
-He played football in high school.
-He graduated from Laurier Macdonald High School in 1984, and then worked in the family insurance business.
+He attended Laurier Macdonald High School, where he played football and graduated in 1984, and then worked in the family insurance business.

 Coaching and Managerial career

 Early years

 Maciocia began his professional coaching career in 1993 when he took a job as an assistant coach with the Canadian junior national football team.
 In 1995, he moved into the ranks of the CJFL as offensive coordinator of the St. Leonard Cougars, who won the championship of the league in Maciocia's first year.